sanjay-namdeo/notes/hibernate/hibernate-cache.md

         Employee emp = (Employee) session.load(Employee.class, new Long(1));
         printData(emp, 1);

-        //waiting for sometime to change the data in backend Thread.sleep(10000);
+        //waiting for some time to change the data in backend Thread.sleep(10000);

         //Fetch same data again, check logs that no query fired